bensh/installipa15/README.md

 # installipa15
 Browse installed IPA files from command line updated for iOS 15.
 Verified on iPhoneX palear1n iOS 15.6

 All code copyright of the respective owners, and pulled from [autopear](https://github.com/autopear/ipainstaller) originally.
+Updates to work on iOS 15 done by me.

 ## Installation
 - Grab the packaged .deb and push to device via scp.